Most common issues & challenges: Results of asking this question hundreds of times

 Every year organisations spend vast sums on initiatives typically described as ‘projects’.
 Every year, there are numerous examples of poor delivery performance, or disappointment with their outcome.

-PMIS has delivered project management training to leading companies across the UK for over two decades.
-Throughout this period, we regularly ask the question ‘what goes wrong with projects’ as a formal exercise at the start of training courses, providing two very interesting results:
+PMIS has delivered project management training to leading companies across the UK and abroad for over two decades.
+Throughout this period, we always ask the question ‘what goes wrong with projects’ as a formal exercise at the start of training courses, and we capture and aggregate this data, providing two very interesting results:

 - the similarity of the responses to the above question whenever it is asked (regardless of business environment)